Raiders' Brock Bowers: Not practicing Friday

 • 1 min read

-Bowers (knee) wasn't in uniform for Friday's practice, Ryan McFadden of ESPN.com reports.
+Bowers (knee) isn't taking part in Friday's practice, Ryan McFadden of ESPN.com reports.

-After being listed as limited Wednesday, Bowers didn't practice Thursday, and with another 'DNP' in store, the tight end's status for Sunday's game against the Colts is uncertain.
-In any case, Friday's final injury report will clarify whether Bowers has a chance to play this weekend.
-Meanwhile, fellow TE Michael Mayer (concussion) has logged two straight limited practices.
+Bowers didn't suit up this past Sunday at Indianapolis due to a lingering PCL injury and bone bruise in his left knee, and he proceeded to miss all three Week 6 practices.
+The lack of activity this week isn't much of a surprise, considering coach Pete Carroll called Bowers "week-to-week" Monday, per Paul Gutierrez of the Raiders' official site.
+The team has yet to rule out Bowers for Sunday's game against the Titans, something that may occur once it posts Friday's injury report.

 More News